victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 I will choose the first option which is very efficient and less coding
--create a docker-compose.yml filen in the root of the project
+- create a docker-compose.yml filen in the root of the project

 ```sh
 version: "3.8"